npsandeep/my-social-connect-api/README.md

 # Project Title

-My Social Connect Application - Enables users to find shortest path to connect
+My Social Connect Application - Enables users to find the shortest path to connect

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and run on your local machine to test.
 This application is developed using Spring Boot.
-You can run this application as a stand-alone Java application
+You can run this application as a stand-alone Java application once all necessary software is installed and configured.

 ### Prerequisites

 Before we begin, open a terminal and run the following commands to ensure that you have valid versions of Java and Maven installed

-* Check Java version - Need JDK 10.0.2
+* Check the version of Java.
+Make sure JDK 10.0.2 is installed
 ```
 C:\>java -version
 ```